pragatiattri/movie-series-react-app/README.md

 3. Save favorite content to "My Content"
 4. Save/Unsave from "My Content"
 5. Movie Details Page and further link to IMDB to fetch more info
-6. React-redux, react-thunk is used for application state management
+6. React-redux, redux-thunk is used for application state management

 ## Available Scripts